 The name Eunice consists of two parts.
 The first part is the common Greek adverb ευ (eu), meaning well, good or noble when it stands on its own, or as a positive intensive when its used in a compound, such as our name Eunice:

-The second part of the name Eunice is the well known Greek word νικη (nika), meaning victory:
+The second part of the name Eunice is the well-known Greek word νικη (nike), meaning victory:

 The name Eunice literally means Good/ Great Victory.